BuyerQuest/bq-kitchen-sync/README.md

 Quick Start
 -----------

-Run `chef gem install kitchen-sync` and then set your transport to `sftp`:
+Run `chef gem install bq-kitchen-sync --source "https://github.com/BuyerQuest/kitchen-sync.git"` and then set your transport to `sftp` or `rsync`:

 ```
 transport: